DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |Clock| replace:: go to the B2G digital clock
 .. |CopyToClipboard| replace:: copy the selected (or all) text to the clipboard
 .. |CursorDown| replace:: the keyboard Cursor Down key
+.. |CursorKey| replace:: bring the cursor to a specific character or click the current screen element
 .. |CursorLeft| replace:: the keyboard Cursor Left key
 .. |CursorRight| replace:: the keyboard Cursor Right key
 .. |CursorUp| replace:: the keyboard Cursor Up key